Deyda Hydara: Investigation controversy and defamation trial

 In November 2008, the International Press Institute began a "Justice Denied" campaign pressing for investigations into violence against journalists in the Gambia, particularly the still-unsolved murder of Deyda Haydara.
 At a June 2009 press conference, Gambian President Yahya Jammeh disparaged questions about the Hydara investigation, saying "And up to now one of these stupid Web sites carries 'Who Killed Deyda Hydara'?
 Let them go and ask Deyda Hydara who killed him."
 Although the killers have not yet been charged, it is believed by some that the former government in the Republic of Gambia may have been responsible for the act.

 The Gambia Press Union then published a statement criticizing the lack of press freedom in Gambia, the stalled progress of the investigation, and the president's remarks, which the union called "inappropriate".
 The statement ran in The Point and a weekly newspaper, Foroyaa, on June 11, 2009.

 The Gambian government responded by arresting six journalists: Pap Saine, News Editor Ebrima Sawaneh, reporters Sarata Jabbi-Dibba and Pa Modou Faal of The Point, and editor Sam Saar and reporters Emil Touray of Foroyaa.
 The six were charged with sedition and criminal defamation of the president.
 Jabbi-Dibba (the only woman) was held in Mile 2 prison, while Saine, Sawaneh, Faal, Saar, and Touray were held in Old Jeshwang prison.
 On August 8, Jabbi-Dibba's seven-month-old baby was taken away.

 Numerous human rights NGOs protested the arrests and called the charges against the journalists to be dropped.
 Amnesty International designated the six as prisoners of conscience and demanded their immediate release.
 The Committee to Protect Journalists also campaigned for Saine's release, as did the World Organization Against Torture, the International Federation for Human Rights, International PEN, the PEN American Center, and Front Line Defenders.
 Jammeh continued to denounce the journalists, however, making a state television appearance to say "So they think they can hide behind so-called press freedom and violate the law and get away with it?
 They got it wrong this time ...
 We are going to prosecute them to the letter."

 On August 7, 2009, the six were convicted and sentenced to two years' imprisonment in Mile 2 Prison, as well as a fine of 250,000 dalasi (£5,780) apiece.
 However, Jammeh pardoned them in September, following a campaign of "domestic and international pressure".
 The pardons were issued to coincide with Ramadan.

+On November 29, 2025, a suspect who formerly served in the Jammeh regime's paramilitary force, the "Junglers", was arrested in Senegal and charged with Hydara's murder.
+He was extradited to the Gambia on December 2, 2025.